 Cut the plants to ground level and bring the pots inside if you live in areas that experience cool climate.

-Store the pots in cool, dark areas that do not get colder than 40° degrees Fahrenheit.
+Store the pots in cool, dark places that do not get colder than 40° degrees Fahrenheit.

 Can Calla Lilies Bulbs Be Forced To Bloom?

-Depending on when the bulbs are available, and when they are planted, the calla lily flower may be forced into bloom at almost any time as houseplants.
+Depending on when the bulbs are available and when they are planted, the flowers of calla lilies may be forced into bloom at almost any time as houseplants.

 August and September are the time-honored months for planting the classic white calla lily flower, Zantedeschia aethiopica, and its fragrant flowers come during the winter and early spring.

-Yellow and pink (or red) callas are usually planted in January for spring and summer bloom.
+Yellow and pink (or red) callas are usually planted in January for spring and early summer bloom.

 If you are situated, as I was, so that yellow and pink calla bulbs arriving in January are likely to be frozen, ask that they not be delivered until April.